critical medicines

 “This initiative will create potentially thousands of jobs in the life sciences sector, delivering substantial benefits to Canada’s life sciences ecosystem by attracting investment, fostering job creation, and retaining intellectual property and talent within the country.
 More importantly, it will provide access to life saving treatments when we need them most,” Andrew MacIsaac, API’s CEO, said.

 Building this cluster will advance the Edmonton Region’s access to life-saving drugs.
-The 83,000 square foot facility will produce critical medicines that are needed by the Edmonton region’s hospitals and patients — supplying over 70 million doses of product every year.
+The 83,000 square foot facility will produce critical medicines that are needed by the Edmonton Region’s hospitals and patients — supplying over 70 million doses of product every year.

 “With the groundbreaking of the CMPC in the Edmonton Research Park, the Edmonton Region is preparing the infrastructure, services, technology and investments to support our growth and our future brimming with opportunities,” City of Edmonton Mayor, Amarjeet Sohi, said.